Azure/azure-sdk-for-js/design/multi-client-and-multi-endpoint-in-modular.md

 In Azure [API design guideline](https://azure.github.io/azure-sdk/general_design.html#client-interface), we allow one client library to have multiple service clients. which can be defined with multiple @client decorators in TypeSpec.
 But our Rest Level Client (RLC) is meant to be light-weighted and RESTful.

 As you may know, our JS next generation library [Modular](https://github.com/Azure/azure-sdk-for-js/blob/main/design/modular-development.md) is composited of classical client layer, api layer and rest layer.
-And, one of our goals is to have customers like Azure Portal to use our libraries with the rest layer.
+One of our goals is to have customers like Azure Portal use our libraries with the rest layer.

 This document is going to talk about what the multi-client and multi-endpoint for our Modular would look like.
 We will introduce it from: